 This is going to be a little weird at first.
 We will first screen you about your travel and whether you are experiencing any symptoms of Covid-19.

 If you are experiencing any symptoms of Covid-19 or any other sickness, we cannot let you climb that day.
 The only way this works is if we are committed to keeping one another healthy!

-You will be required to sanitize your hands when you enter the facility, and we require everyone to wear a mask when not on the wall or working out.
+You will be required to sanitize your hands when you enter the facility, and we require everyone to wear a mask at all times.